friggframework/frigg-template-app/packages/cfa-template/README.md

    npx create-frigg-app --template=file:/path/to/create-frigg-app/packages/cfa-template
    ```

-   > **_NOTE:_** this will use latest published version of `create-frigg-app` with the local template.
-If you want to use the local version of `create-frigg-app` as well, check the README in the `create-frigg-app` package for instructions on how to run with your local changes.
+> **_NOTE:_** this will use latest published version of `create-frigg-app` with the local `cfa-template`.
+> If you want to use the local version of `create-frigg-app` as well, check the README under `/packages/create-frigg-app` for instructions on how to run with your local changes.

 ## Contributing